Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 Complete Code: [mirrored_strategy.py](../code/extended_topics/mirrored_strategy.py)

-We will explain the key part of the code in detail in the following "code explanation" later section
+We will explain the key part of the code in detail in the following "code explanation" section.

 ### Code explanation